smartdevicelink/sdl_evolution/proposals/NNNN-Update-video-streaming-capabilities-during-ignition-cycle.md

 ### SDL Core changes

 In order to make it possible to update the described parameters during a single ignition cycle, existing `OnSystemCapabilityUpdated` notification can be used.
-Currently, `REMOTE_CONTROL` and `APP_SERVICES` capabilities can already be updated through it.
-So the idea is to extend this list by `VIDEO_STREAMING` capabilities.
+Currently, `REMOTE_CONTROL` and `APP_SERVICES` capabilities can already be updated through it, so the idea is to extend this list by `VIDEO_STREAMING` capabilities.

 SDL Core gets initial values through `UI.GetCapabilities` request/response.
 After that, these values can be updated by the HMI through `OnSystemCapabilityUpdated` notification.